Joseph’s Response to Pharaoh’s Dreams

 Thus, Joseph first explains the dreams’ repetition with this verse.
 Meaning, when he told Pharaoh earlier that the “dreams were one,” he was not yet explaining the duplication, but a different concept.
 What was that concept?

-Let us answer Rashi, which always bothered me: “The wisdom to interpret dreams is not my own, but God will answer — He will put in my mouth an answer that will be for Pharaoh’s welfare.” sounds like false humility.
+Let us answer Rashi, which always bothered me: “The wisdom to interpret dreams is not my own, but God will answer — He will put in my mouth an answer that will be for Pharaoh’s welfare.”
+This sounds like false humility.
 Wouldn’t that make Joseph arrogant, claiming that God puts into his mouth an answer?
 Even if God had done so before, how can he know that God will do it again?
 And if Joseph means God always does this for him, is this not the height of arrogance?
-How does Joseph know for sure that God—from the heavens—will implant in his verbalization an answer?
+How does Joseph know for sure that God—from the heavens—will implant in His answer in Joseph’s mind?
 Maybe He won’t.

 Now we have the question which we started with: How did Joseph know that Pharaoh’s dreams were in fact prophetic?

 Thus, there was no good element in Pharaoh’s dreams.
-Thereby Joseph understood these dreams were prophetic, for they contained no positive element.
+Thereby Joseph understood these dreams were prophetic, for they contained no positive element [natural dreams are partially wish fulfillment—a positive element—but Pharaoh’s dreams contained no such wish.
+Thus, the dreams must be prophetic].
 Telling Pharaoh his dreams were one, Joseph was not explaining the duplication, but that in neither dream was there any positive element.
 This was not a simple nightmare with deeply rooted conflicts.
 As there is nothing good in these dreams, they must be prophetic.

 Pharaoh responded to Joseph’s suggestion to appoint a grain keeper: “Can we find another like him, a man in whom is the spirit of God?”
 (Gen. 41:38).
 Pharaoh expressed surprise at this new method: matters are not fatalistic; man his free will.
 A dream is just a revelation; God is informing man what will happen (without man’s intervention), but it does not have t0 result this way.
 All depends on man’s free will.
 Pharaoh meant to say, “We never viewed life this way; we always viewed life/dreams as fatalistic.”